Kapili at Hoopili

 No analysis available

-I looked for hotel pool language such as "hotel rental program," "managed by hotel," or branded pool references like Hilton/Trump/Ritz, and found none.
-Because STR is not supported by the remarks, hotel-pool participation must also be false.
+I searched for hotel rental pool language such as "hotel rental program," "managed by hotel," or branded pool references and found none.
+Since STR is not supported from the remarks, this must also be false.

 I searched for wording like "mandatory pool," "required to participate," "cannot opt out," or similar restrictions and found nothing.
-Since the remarks do not support STR at all, a mandatory hotel pool is not indicated.
+With no STR allowance evidenced in the remarks, a mandatory hotel pool is also false.

 No analysis available